syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 {% endtabs %}

 >**NOTE**
-* The startTime is required for the starting date from which to obtain the appointments
+* The startTime is required for the starting date from which to obtain the appointments.

 ## Recurrence appointment